ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 # How?
 {{< callout type="info" >}}
-In this post I will use github as my VCS provider, but this setup works for any other VCS provider, just replace "github" with gitlab/bitbucket/etc and it will work.
+Although I will use GitHub as my VCS provider in this guide, this setup works for any other VCS provider.
+Just replace "github" with "gitlab," "bitbucket," etc.
 {{< /callout >}}

 ## Create the `.ssh` directory